noir-lang/noir/docs/docs/getting_started/hello_noir/index.md

 Once a proof is generated, we can verify correct execution of our Noir program by verifying the proof file.

-Using Barretenberg as an example, generate a verification key for your Noir program running:
+Using Barretenberg as an example, compute the verification key for the Noir program by running:

 ```sh
 bb write_vk -b ./target/hello_world.json -o ./target/vk